strongbox/strongbox-docs/Logging.md

 # Dependencies

+## Configuration

 If you have `strongbox-commons` as a (direct, or transitive) dependency of your module, you will be able to use the logging, without having to specify the dependencies yourself.
-If for one reason, or another you do not want to have this dependency, you will need the following dependencies:
+If, for one reason, or another, you do not want to have this dependency, you will need the following dependencies instead:

     <!-- Logging -->
     <dependency>